 MRC Prion Unit has been studying antibodies as potential prion therapeutics for over a decade now.
 They showed that intravenous injections with ~28.6 mg/kg/day either of two antibodies – ICSM-18 or ICSM-35 – could completely cure mice of peripheral prion infection as long as the treatment was started before the infection reached the brain [White 2003].
 Unfortunately the antibodies had no measurable effect late in disease nor in mice infected intracerebrally.
 That’s at least partly because antibodies have a hard time crossing the blood-brain barrier.

-It is thought that some tiny fraction of antibodies in the bloodstream do reach the brain [Bard 2000, Banks 2002] and so administering enormous doses of antibody peripherally has been one approach to getting therapeutic concentrations in the brain.
+It is thought that some tiny fraction of antibodies in the bloodstream do reach the brain [Bard 2000, Banks 2002] and so some researchers have administered enormous doses of antibody peripherally in an attempt to reach therapeutic concentrations in the brain.
 In the ongoing controversy over the role of PrP in Alzheimer’s disease, one study used large intravenous doses of a different anti-PrP antibody (6D11) to occlude PrP and reported a behavioral improvement in Alzheimer’s model mice [Chung 2010].

 Two other studies have attempted to use large doses of anti-PrP antibodies to treat prion disease in mice, with mixed results.
-A dose of about 1.2 mg/kg/day infused directly into the brain for 2 weeks have delayed terminal illness by ~8%, even when administered fairly late (timepoint 0.8) in the disease course [Song 2008 (ft)].
-While 8% isn’t a huge effect, it corresponds to 10-13 days, so about as long as the treatment was given.
-Intravenous doses of ~3.6 mg/kg/day, on the other hand, did not produce a significant therapeutic effect overall, although the mice with larger amounts of antibody detectable in the brain appeared to live longer than those with less [Ohsawa 2013].
-That suggests that the possible blood brain barrier disruption in prion disease [Chung 1995, Brandner 1998] may actually be an asset for peripheral treatments with antibodies.
+A dose of about 1.2 mg/kg/day infused directly into the brain for 2 weeks was reported to be effective even when begun fairly late (timepoint 0.8) in the disease course, although the effect size (~8% delay in terminal illness) was small and it is not clear whether the results are statistically significant after multiple testing correction [Song 2008 (ft)].
+Intravenous doses of ~3.6 mg/kg/day, on the other hand, did not produce a significant therapeutic effect overall, although it was argued that the mice with larger amounts of antibody detectable in the brain appeared to live longer than those with less [Ohsawa 2013].
+It has been speculated that the possible blood brain barrier disruption in prion disease [Chung 1995, Brandner 1998] could actually be an asset for peripheral treatments with antibodies.

 Antibodies may occlude PrPC and block its binding to PrPSc, but it is thought that they work primarily by stabilizing the native conformation of PrPC, making it impossible for it to convert to a misfolded form [Antonyuk 2009].